AgusT613/app_crud_rest_api/README.md

 ## About the proyect

-The main class `Table` (on tables.py) is an object in which it is being implemented the different queries as methods and functions that can be called from the FastAPI application.
+The main class `Table`, on `tables.py` is an object in which it is being implemented the different queries as methods and functions that can be called from the FastAPI application.